 When your pipes just ain’t acting right, then it’s time to take action.
 Take back control and don’t be afraid to seek treatment.
 I promise it’ll feel like you’ve taken a load off your shoulders…and other places.
 And if you need a little extra help with bladder leaks, Lily Bird’s got you covered with great products delivered discreetly to your door.

 Do your leaks increase when you’re constipated?
 Tell us about it in the comments.
 And if you need a little extra help with leaks, Lily Bird’s got you covered with pads and underwear for leaky laughs and dribble dilemmas, delivered straight to your door.
-Tell your bladder who’s boss and start your free trial today.
+Tell your bladder who’s boss and start your trial today.

 By Jessica Thomas, MPH